 Economic Batch Quantity (EBQ) – In the case of EBQ, the size of the batch is computed using a formula that significantly reduces cost through balancing between

 Part Period Cover – Part Period Cover essentially means production of batches that matches the demand for a fixed period of time.
 Guidelines of making products on a weekly basis is an example of Part Period Cover.

 Software Extension Capabilities – Aside from inventory and resource control, there are different other programs that are included in MRP II.
 Some of these tools were designed to make the scheduling procedure more efficient.
-The MRP II may also include an option for Sales Ordering Processing.
-Manufacturing Resource Planning may also include stock recording and cost accounting programmes, all of which are integrated into a company’s main database system.
+MRP II may also include an option for Sales Ordering Processing.
+Manufacturing Resource Planning may also include stock recording and cost accounting programs, all of which are integrated into a company’s main database system.

 There are also MRP that feature advanced planning capabilities that include:

 - Ideal versus present analysis of resource materials

 - Minimum and maximum panning activities

 Planning for Labour Capacity – MRP facilitates calculation of standard labor against the number of hours needed to meet daily, weekly, or monthly labor schedules.
 It automatically manages labor by means of category and qualifications.

 Accurate Data – Initial data typed in should be accurate in order for the MRP II to positively impact the manufacturing process.
 Errors in encoding information in the system results in a variety of problems to the business.
 Companies that develop and distribute MRP recommend users to carefully input data to achieve up to 98% or higher in terms of accuracy.

 - MRP provides rich, detailed information that can be utilized by the company in core functions such as planning, management decision-making, and production.